 If you offer a guarantee, for example, you may keep the time frame short - like a 30-day money-back guarantee.

 But that would be a mistake because, counter-intuitively, the longer your guarantee, the lower your returns.

 I don’t know why.
 Perhaps customers just forget about the guarantee.
 But it doesn’t really matter why.

-The point is: if you increase the length of the guarantee, you will normally increase sales and decrease returns.
+The point is that if you increase the length of the guarantee, you will normally increase sales and decrease returns.

-In fact, it is my contention that it is your moral obligation to do everything in your power to help your customers access your product.
+In fact, if you have a better product or service than your competitors, it’s your moral obligation to do everything in your power to help your customers benefit from it.

 What it all boils down to is this:

 If you want to write an ad that sells your product…

 … then you MUST spend time and effort looking for ways to sweeten your offer.